 Back on the other side of the Memorial the students were spilling out of the marquee to enjoy the late sunshine on the grass around the Hoe.
 We enjoyed their enjoyment, and silently wished them all the luck in the world.
 Many may ponder on how wonderfully fortunate they are, after their years of study, to have at least some kind of future to look forward to.

 Unlike the majority of my images on this site, these photographs are for viewing only and cannot be made available for sale.

-You may also be interested in my 19240 Shrouds of the Somme post from last year, which you can find here.
+You may also be interested in my 19240 Shrouds of the Somme post from last year.